meghhhannaaa/portfolio/README.md

 ---

 ## Profile Summary
-Analytics-focused B.Com student with hands-on experience in data manipulation, statistical analysis, and business intelligence tools.
-Proven ability to apply academic knowledge in real-world settings through internships and volunteer work.
-Seeking opportunities to leverage data-driven insights for business decision-making.
+I’m a B.Com student with a strong focus on analytics.
+I’ve got hands-on experience working with data—cleaning it, analyzing it, and using business intelligence tools to make sense of it.
+Through internships and volunteer work, I’ve learned how to take what I’ve studied and apply it to real business problems.
+Now, I’m looking for opportunities where I can use data to help companies make smarter decisions.

 ---